rampal-punia/python-tutorials/2_python_basics/6_tuples.md

 print(t2 is t1)     # True
 ```

-### But if we create two similar tuples from scratch they have different locations in the memory.
+#### And if we create two similar tuples from scratch they have different locations in the memory.
 For example

 ```python
 # Use Python Console not Code editor for this